 - Anne: Well, I hope that doesn’t ever happen again.

 - Katie: That’s for sure.

-Note that the conversation shifts from something rather mundane, the new doll, to an amazing tale of a terrible night to remember.
-Someone could make this into a children’s book!
+Note that the conversation shifts from something rather mundane, the new doll, to a humorous tale of a night to remember.
+Someone could make Katie’s story into a children’s book.

-Why did the topic shift into something more important?
+How did the mundane topic shift into something important?

 Find the Golden Topic